Memorial Services at Nulkaba

 To comply with this amendment, St Patricks of Nulkaba advises:

-- Indoor funerals can have up to 20 mourners
+- Indoor funerals can have up to 30 mourners in the Chapel

 will be allowed in NSW, (these numbers excludes the Celebrant/Priest, Funeral Directors’ staff and Palmdale Group staff).
 The 1 person per 4 square metre rule applies.
-The service numbers listed are one or the other not combined, and will strictly be monitored to adhered to.
+To comply with this amendment, chapel capacity is determined by the social distancing rule of 1.5m separation of persons not from the same household applying.
+The service numbers listed are one or the other not combined, and will strictly be monitored to adhered to. *Please contact our team to discuss outdoor services adhering to the current restrictions.

 Having cared for the local and wider community for generations, the advice and knowledge of the team at St. Patrick’s of Nulkaba will ensure your memorial service for a loved one is truly special.
 While no one has the ability to take away the pain you feel, you can take comfort in the knowledge that you will receive the very best care, personal attention and guidance every step of the way.